Brain Food • Top 5 Foods for Stress Relief

 3. Green leafy vegetables

 When you don’t have much time for lunch, it’s really tempting to just get a pizza or burger delivered.
 But next time try eating a salad.
 Why?
 Green leafy vegetables like spinach contain plenty of folic acid.
 Your body needs this B vitamin to build the neurotransmitter dopamine, which can help relieve and ease symptoms of depression.
 Also, a light salad won’t sit heavy in your stomach like a greasy burger.
-This makes you feel more energized in the afternoon and helps you deal better with stressful situations.
+You’ll feel more energized in the afternoon and cope with stressful situations better.

-Speaking of salad, have you ever tried blueberries?
+How do you feel about blueberries?
 The deep purple fruit is especially high in anthocyanins (antioxidants).
 These have been found to have many benefits for your health, especially in terms of stress relief.
 Blueberries also contain vitamin C, which boosts your immune system.
-This is particularly important because people who are stressed tend to be sick more often.
+Fact: people who are stressed tend to be sick more often.
 Can’t find fresh blueberries at the supermarket?
 Then use frozen blueberries and mix them in with your warm oatmeal.

 5. Dark chocolate

-Don’t they say “A piece of chocolate a day, keeps the doctor away”?
-There actually seems to be some truth to this saying, at least in terms of dark chocolate.(2) The polyphenols (phytochemicals) contained in cocoa beans are shown to reduce the level of stress hormones (especially cortisol) in your blood.
-So the next time you are up to your neck in work, enjoy the sensation of a piece of dark chocolate (minimum 70% cacao) melting on your tongue.
+Ever heard the saying, “A piece of chocolate a day, keeps the doctor away”?
+There actually seems to be some truth to this, at least in terms of dark chocolate.(2) The polyphenols (phytochemicals) contained in cocoa beans are shown to reduce the level of stress hormones (especially cortisol) in your blood.
+So the next time you are up to your neck in work, enjoy the sensation of a piece of dark chocolate (minimum 70% cacao) melting in your mouth.

 In a nutshell:

 If your daily life is stressful and chaotic right now, try increasing your intake of these 5 foods for stress relief.
-You’ll see how much better they make you feel than unhealthy foods do.
+It’s a positive twist to stress eating!